-Wrap the ribs in aluminum foil, making sure there are no holes where the juices can escape.
-Place the rack of ribs on a sheet pan (meat side up) and pop it into a 350 degree oven.
+Wrap the meat in aluminum foil, making sure there are no holes where the juices can escape.
+Place the rack on a sheet pan (meat side up) and pop it into the oven.

-I like to start off by cooking the ribs at 350 degrees for 2 hours, then lower the temperature of the oven to 275 and cook for an additional 2 hours.
-This method allows the ribs to reach the proper internal temperature and break down the tough layer, resulting in a fork-tender piece of meat.
+I like to start off by cooking the meat at 350 degrees for 2 hours, then lower the temperature of the oven to 275 and cook for an additional 2 hours.
+This method allows the pork to reach the proper internal temperature and break down the tough layer, resulting in a fork-tender piece of meat.

 Whatever you do, don't take the ribs out of the oven for 4 hours.
 It will be tempting to open them up and take a look, but resist this urge by all means necessary.
 It's all about the low and slow method.

-When you take the ribs out of the oven and open the aluminum foil, there will be some black char on the bottom of the ribs.
-Don’t worry, that’s what you’re looking for.
-Now, it’s time to add the crowning glory…the sauce.
+When you take the ribs out of the oven and open the aluminum foil, there will be some black char on the bottom.
+Don't worry, that's what you're looking for.
+Now, it's time to add the crowning glory...the sauce.

 What Type of BBQ Sauce Should I Use?

-Do you want the simple process, or the time consuming one?
-If you’re like me and have waited all day to eat these ribs, just pour some of your favorite barbecue sauce (ad) over the top and allow the heat of the ribs to melt the sauce.
-That’s it.
+If you're like me and have waited all day to eat, just pour some of your favorite barbecue sauce (ad) over the top and allow the heat of the meat to melt the sauce.
+It's that simple.